ewfx/catfe-memory-overflow/README.md

 2. PyTest Test cases generation based on BDD Feature files, Functional Document and API Document
 3. Agents will Automatically identifying the Documents and mapping it with Swagger document
 4. API Test Data Schema Identification before generating the test data
-5. Link between BDD files and Python Test Files
+5. Agents having ability to Link between BDD files and Python Test Files
+6. Proivded Ability for Agents to generate structured output for the modified Funcitonal document versions
-6. Ability to identify difference between two functional document versions and understand the context
+7. Ability to identify difference between two functional document versions and understand the context
-7. Agents will understand the  Testing Pre-Request Context to automatically setup the Test user and Authentication Context
+8. Agents will understand the  Testing Pre-Request Context to automatically setup the Test user and Authentication Context
-8. (If user wants) Ability for the users to modify the existing Feature files and update the test cases Using Gen AI Agent (Demo Added)
+9. (If user wants) Ability for the users to modify the existing Feature files and update the test cases Using Gen AI Agent (Demo Added)
-9. Agents having Self healing ability if there is any update/addition in  Functional Document or API Document and update the multiple BDD Files and PyTest Files
+10. Agents having Self healing ability if there is any update/addition in  Functional Document or API Document and update the multiple BDD Files and PyTest Files

 ![Uploading image.png…]()